ebastidas/sofia-sila-pms/README.md

 # Troubleshoot

-You need to update your NodeJS version to (v0.12.2+), if you get the follwoing error running the file <code>run.js</code>:
+You need to update your NodeJS version to (v0.12.2+), if you get the following error running the file <code>run.js</code>:

 <code>child = spawn(command, [ 'install', '--prefix', __dirname + '/consumer/event </code><br/>
 <code>TypeError: undefined is not a function</code>